Get Your Motor Running

 P.S.
 Please share this article if you enjoyed it.
 If you’d like to view my latest book (This Taste of Flesh and Bones), press here.
 My YouTube videos can be found at Think2wice@I-Am-Aware.
 May the content of either or both help you along your spiritual journey.
 Thank You” & “Note to Publishers 🙏🏻🧡

-Many individuals who are drawn to the teachings of the Law of Attraction find the subject of time challenging to grasp.
-To use affirmations correctly and, thereby, manifest more effectively, we must affirm that our desire is–NOW–already fulfilled.
-On the surface, logic will decree that this practice is nonsensical, or outright absurd.
-The reason why we must do this is based upon the premise of impressing our mind with the exact paradigm (mould or example) of the reality that we desire to experience.
-The following illustration makes the principle regarding time easier to understand:
+Many people who are drawn to the teachings of the Law of Attraction find the subject of time challenging to understand.
+To use affirmations correctly and, thus, manifest more effectively, we must affirm that our desire is–already–fulfilled.
+On the surface, logic will decree that this is nonsensical, or outright absurd; but there’s a sound reason behind it: We must impress our mind with the exact paradigm (mould or example) of the reality that we desire to experience.
+The principle is made clearer through the following information.

 In a presentation by Eckhart Tolle, he mentioned that he once saw a sign in a pub that read “Free Beer Tomorrow.”
 The majority of persons might initially think, “Oh, so if I come back tomorrow, the beer will be free.”
-Of course, the catch is that if/when they return to the pub, it will be “now” when they do.
-Tomorrow never comes; the future forever remains a concept in the mind.
-The same principle applies to the goals that we desire to achieve.
-The Bible supports this through the sound advice offered in Mark 11:24:
+Of course, the catch is that when/if they return to the pub, it will be “now.”
+Tomorrow never comes, because the future is only a concept in the mind.
+The Bible offers sound advice about this principle in Mark 11:24:

 Therefore I say unto you, What things soever ye desire, when ye pray,